CDCgov/fileto/README.md

 } */
 ```

-If Promises aren't available, returns an object with a `then` function that executes a callback as though it were a promise.
-Note that while this works for an isolated call (like the example above), it does not enable chaining.
+If Promises [aren't available](https://caniuse.com/#feat=promises), returns an object with a `then` function that executes a callback as though it were a promise, and returns an object with a catch attribute pointing to a null function.
+Basically, it's a hack to make this thing work under 90% of the circumstances that people use promises for. *Note that while this does not enable chaining.* If you need Promises for users of terrible browsers, [Polyfill them](https://github.com/stefanpenner/es6-promise).

-By default, `readAs` is `Text`, but [can be set to](https://developer.mozilla.org/en-US/docs/Web/API/FileReader) `ArrayBuffer`, `BinaryString`, `DataURL`, or `Text`.

-To see all three of these in action, check out [the demo](https://github.com/CDCgov/fileto/master/demo/index.html).
+To see each of these in action, check out [the demo](https://github.com/CDCgov/fileto/master/demo/index.html).

 ## Public Domain
 This repository constitutes a work of the United States Government and is not